randomtable/ToorLink/tork.md

 Tork is an appliance who provides an SSH VPN thanks to sshuttle software.

-All connections are redirected through Tor Network.
+Tork redirects all connections through Tor Network.

 You can download the appliance here: